 In today's Unsure?
-Insure! episode we talk about copyright ownership inspired by an argument between a client and freelancer about who owns the original source files.
+Insure! episode we talk about copyright ownership after an argument broke out between a client and freelancer about who owns the original source files.

 "I had a client relationship go sour.
 Upon parting ways I handed over everything that they legally had rights to.
 This included a collection of all final PDFs and branding elements.